NashXam/minesweeper/README.md

 WHEN I long-tap an empty tile that contains no mine THEN the tapped tile changes color to shows it's clear and
-     each neighboring tile is labeled with a digit indicating the number of adajent mines and current score is incremented by 1 and high score is set to current score if current score is greater
+     each neighboring tile is labeled with a digit indicating the number of adajent mines and all tiles that would be labeled with 0 are cleared (cascading behavior current score is incremented by 1 and high score is set to current score if current score is greater